chuckstack/chuckstack.github.io/src-ls/stack-application.md

 # chuck-stack Application Framework

-chuck-stack uses the above [tools](./stack-tools.md) and [best practices](./best-practices.md) to create an application framework for data and process management.
-Here are the framework goals:
+chuck-stack uses the previously discussed [tools](./stack-tools.md) and [best practices](./best-practices.md) to create an application framework for data and process management.
+The purpose of this page is to describe the chuck-stack application components.

+## Framework Goals

+Running an organization goes beyond simple CRUD (create, read, update and delete) database operations and running processes.
+The system needs to make the right tools available to the right person at the right time to make their jobs easier and more enjoyable.

-- Minimize application framework code and complexity by using off-the-shelf tools that are easily understood by people and AI..
+- Minimize application framework code and complexity by using off-the-shelf tools that are easily deployed and used by people and AI.
 - Minimize the effort to create new business logic.
 Ideally, a single command will create the template for you.
-AI will draft the code for you.
+AI will draft the configuration for you.
 - Maximize who in an organization can automate business logic by supporting role-based contracts where role boundaries are well defined and AI can help ensure proper [capability sandboxing](./stack-faq.html#what-is-capability-sandboxing) and data integrity.

-Data management goes beyond simple CRUD (create, read, update and delete) database operations.
-The system needs to make the right data available to the right person at the right time to make their jobs easier.
-There are two key process features that make this vision a reality: 1) workflow and 2) attribute tagging.

-When attempting to describe both workflow and attribute tagging overviews, the first paragraph is pretty much the exact same.
-It is quite impressive how similar these paragraphs are.
+## Framework Components

+The stack application consists of three components:

+1. Tool/role deployment
-## Workflow Overview
+2. Workflow processes

-Workflow is critical to data and process management.
-However, workflow is notoriously difficult.
-The concepts can be difficult to learn.
-The applications are often difficult to install and maintain, and they are either too complicated or overly simple.
-It is incredibly difficult to create a workflow architecture that is both generic enough and easy enough for broad adoption.
-AI will change the workflow landscape.
-What was previously tedious, is becoming a conversation.

-## Attribute Tagging Overview
+3. Attribute tagging

-Attribute tagging is critical to ensure the system can properly describe its data.
-However, attribute tagging is notoriously difficult.
-The concepts can be difficult to learn.
-The applications are often difficult to install and maintain, and they are either too complicated or overly simple.
-It is incredibly difficult to create an attribute tagging architecture that is both generic enough and easy enough for broad adoption.
-AI will change the attribute landscape.
-What was previously tedious, is becoming a conversation.
+All three components are critical, and all three components are notoriously difficult to do well.
+The concepts are difficult to learn.
+The tools are difficult to install and maintain.
+It is incredible difficult to create an architecture that is both generic enough and easy enough for broad adoption.

+All these statements were true until now.
+AI changes everything!
+What was previously tedious is now becoming a conversation.
+What was previously a black box is now becoming a blueprint for execution.

+## Tool/Role Deployment

 ## Workflow Details